 As the clock wound down, Minnesota had a chance to potentially put the game away for good when its own veteran kicker, Gary Anderson, lined up for a 38-yard field goal with a little more than two minutes to go.
-Anderson, who had not missed a field goal all season (Let’s pause to appreciate that before focusing on the negative), had the distance, but his kick went wide left.
-The newly energized Falcons drove down the field and tied the game with 49 seconds left.
-In overtime, the teams traded punts before the Falcons put together a drive that culminated in a 38-yard field goal by Andersen and the win.
+Anderson, who had not missed a field goal all season (Let's pause to appreciate that before focusing on the negative), had the distance, but his kick went wide left.
+The newly energized Falcons drove down the field and tied the game at 27-27 with 49 seconds left.
+In overtime, the teams traded punts before the Falcons put together a drive that culminated in a 38-yard field goal by future Hall of Famer Morten Andersen and the win.

 Jan.
 11, 1987 – Cleveland

 The “Legend of John Elway” was born on this day.
 Tied 13-13 in the fourth quarter, Browns quarterback Bernie Kosar tossed a 48-yard touchdown pass to Brian Brennan to put his team ahead 20-13 with 5:43 to go.
 On the next play, Broncos returner Ken Bell muffed the kickoff and had to fall on it on the 2-yard line.
 Over the next five minutes and 15 plays, Elway led his team from dire straits to glory, marching 98 yards and never facing fourth down.
 He tied the game with a five-yard touchdown pass to Mark Jackson with 37 seconds left in regulation.
 In overtime, Denver forced Cleveland to punt on its first possession and then Elway again drove his team down the field and kicker Rich Karlis put his team in the Super Bowl with a 33-yard field goal.
 Thirty years later, “The Drive” remains one of the most famous moments in NFL history.

 4. Cincinnati Bengals 27, Kansas City Chiefs 24 (OT)